eduvpn/documentation/SPLIT_TUNNEL.md

 [PROFILE_CONFIG](PROFILE_CONFIG.md) for other configuration options that may be relevant for your situation.

+To apply the configuration changes:

+    $ sudo vpn-maint-apply-changes

+If the command is not available, install the `vpn-maint-scripts` package first.

 # Firewall Configuration

-Restricting network access for VPN clients is already documented in [FIREWALL.md](FIREWALL.md#reject-forwarding-traffic), but just to be complete, the configuration of the firewall would be like this, assuming `eth0` is the interface connecting to your local network from your VPN server:
+Restricting network access for VPN clients is already documented in [FIREWALL.md](FIREWALL.md#reject-forwarding-traffic), but just to be complete, the (FORWARD) configuration of the firewall would be like this, assuming `eth0` is the interface connecting to your local network from your VPN server:

     -A FORWARD -i tun+ -o eth0 -d 10.42.42.0/24 -j ACCEPT -A FORWARD -i tun+ -o eth0 -d 10.43.43.0/24 -j ACCEPT -A FORWARD -i tun+ -o eth0 -d 10.1.1.1/32 -j ACCEPT -A FORWARD -i eth0 -o tun+ -j ACCEPT
     -A FORWARD -j REJECT --reject-with icmp-host-prohibited

+**NOTE**: restart the firewall after making modifications!

 **NOTE**: for IPv6 routes it works exactly the same.